navpil/loggol/Readme.md

 ## Example project

-We have a project `impls` which uses all the logging libraries:
+We have a project `log-apis` which uses all the logging libraries:

  - JUL
  - Log4j